 I always say to my customers to think of the termite inspection report as your friend.
 A thorough inspection and a well-written report can save a home from being attacked by hungry termites.
 A full report is essential before attempting to destroy a termite nest.

 Before we destroy a termite nest

 For anyone to just destroy a termite nest with or without chemicals is crazy.
-If a nest is found on a property and within about 50 meters of a house there is a chance termites could be on the attack.
+If a nest is found around a property, and within about 50 meters of the house there is a chance termites could be on the attack.

 Some termite species such as Coptotermes acinaciformis can attack a home from 50 meters away.
 That’s a serious long-range attack by little insects the size of an ant, but it happens often.
 This is one of the reasons we need to keep the nest intact.

 Before we can destroy the termite nest we need to find out what species we are dealing with.
 We also need to find out whether or not the termites have made their way into the house.